The Definitive Guide to Ranking on Page 1 of Amazon and Staying There

 The good news is, it’s not necessary!
 The search volume for long-tail keywords is still high enough to direct customers to your product listings.
 As seen in the graph below, the more descriptive the phrase, the better.
 Four word phrases are often a good call.

 Don’t worry, there are tools that can make this a very straightforward process.
 Some of them are free, like Google Keyword Planner.
 Amazon listings will of course use the Amazon search engine, not Google, but the words people search for will usually be the same, and because it’s a free tool, it’s a great introduction to keyword research.
 You’ll need a Google Adwords account to use it, and that’s free too.

-Sign up for Google Adwords and click on the wrench icon on the top right, then click on “keyword planner”.
+To setup Google ads for Amazon, first sign up for Google Adwords and click on the wrench icon on the top right, then click on “keyword planner”.

 Let’s say you’re selling cargo pants, and you want to optimize your Amazon listing.
 Remember: you want words that people looking to buy your kind of products are already entering into the search engine, that’s the goal.

 Select “search for new keywords” at the top, put in your product description, “cargo pants”, and click “get ideas”.

 These are the phrases people searching for cargo pants are entering into Google.